top of page

 Orthodontic organizations, including the American Association of Orthodontists (AAO) and the Canadian Association of Orthodontists (CAO), recommend that children have an orthodontic evaluation by age 7.

-The goal is to identify conditions early and determine whether monitoring or early treatment is appropriate.
+The goal is to identify developing orthodontic conditions and determine whether observation, monitoring, or early intervention is appropriate.

 Treatment Pathways